What is Non-Alcoholic Wine?

 Whether enjoying a meal with friends or simply having a relaxing night in, non-alcoholic wine functions as a perfect substitute for its alcoholic alternative.
 We prefer not to be prescriptive and encourage people trying Studio Null for the first time to serve it however they’d like— chilled or room temperature, decanted or not, at the beach or at a seated dinner.

 Though there’s no one way to enjoy our wine, the principles for drinking non-alcoholic wine versus alcoholic wine are similar.
-The refreshing Blanc Burgunder, for example, pairs well with soft cheeses and cacio e pepe pasta and our Sparkling Rosé, with its naturally high acidity, works well with salty foods like oysters or truffle fries.
-Since the Prickly Red has a bit more tannic structure it balances nicely with a brisket or charcuterie board.
+The refreshing Grüner Weiss, with its naturally high acidity, works well with salty foods like oysters or truffle fries.
+Since Prickly Red has a bit more tannic structure it balances nicely with a brisket or charcuterie board.

 Ultimately, taste is subjective and personal so we recommend pairing how you see fit and seeing how it goes.
 The way you choose to enjoy your non-alcoholic wine is up to you.
 From our perspective, drinking non-alcoholic wine is an opportunity to support creativity and focus on everything that you’re prioritizing in your life by looking beyond drinking instead of fixating on what you’re cutting out.